CtrlK

 Actionability

-The skill provides fully executable code examples across multiple patterns — Celery configuration, idempotent task design, job state management, status polling endpoints, task chaining, and alternative queue libraries.
-Code is copy-paste ready with realistic configurations and proper error handling.
+The skill provides fully executable, copy-paste ready code examples for every pattern — Celery configuration, idempotent task design, job state management, DLQ handling, status polling endpoints, task chaining, and alternative queue libraries.
+Each pattern includes concrete, runnable Python code with specific configuration values and realistic use cases.

 3 / 3